 Before hitting publish on your blog, I highly suggest that you create at least 5 pieces of content to launch with.

 This will create a better user experience so that when a new person enters your website, it looks like you have a variety of content and not like you just launched yesterday (even if you did.)

 If you need help on the content portion of things, check out my guide on Blogging Basics: SEO for Beginners.

 If you’ve been contemplating starting a blog and just haven’t pulled the trigger, here’s my piece of advice to you: JUST DO IT.

 Don’t stress over getting everything perfect.
-Don’t worry over getting every little thing right.
-No matter how new or advanced a blogger is, we make mistakes and that’s okay, because that’s how we grow and learn.
+Don’t worry about getting every little thing right.
+No matter how new or advanced a blogger is, we make mistakes and that’s okay because that’s how we grow and learn.

 But you will never grow if you don’t at least try.